+The Committee is also authorised to oversee the functioning of the Whistle Blower Policy / Vigil Mechanism.
 The scope of the Committee broadly includes discussions with the auditors on periodical basis, the observations of the auditors, recommendation for appointment, review & monitor the auditor's independence, performance and effectiveness of audit process, remuneration & terms of appointment of auditors, evaluation of internal financial controls and risk management systems, examination of financial statements before submission to the Board and also oversee compliance of internal control systems.
 The recommendations of the Audit Committee were duly approved and accepted by the Board during the year under review.

-In compliance with the provisions of SEBI Circular No. SEBI/HO/MIRSD/CRADT/CIR/P/2019/121 dated November 4, 2019, the Members of the Audit Committee also interacted with the Credit Rating Agencies to inter-alia discuss matters relating to related party transactions, internal financial controls and material disclosures made by the Company.
+In compliance with the provisions of SEBI Circular No. SEBI/HO/MIRSD/CRADT/CIR/P/2019/121 dated November 4, 2019, during the year the Members of the Audit Committee also interacted with the Credit Rating Agencies to inter-alia discuss matters relating to related party transactions, internal financial controls and material disclosures made by the Company.